-Modeling assumptions form one of the four components in the forecasting process within the realm of financial modeling – which is used to project or forecast a company’s financial performance over a specific period of time (eg. 5 years, 10 years, etc.).
+Financial modeling assumptions form one of the four components in the forecasting process within the realm of financial modeling – which is used to project or forecast a company’s financial performance over a specific period of time (eg. 5 years, 10 years, etc.).
 These assumptions play a pivotal or central role in forecasting financial data, as the forecasts are based on these assumptions.
-For example, if historical sales have gone up 10% every historical year, the assumption can be for this to continue (at 10%) into the forecasting period.
-Therefore, based on assumptions, if year 0 (historical period) sales were US$100, this year’s forecast sales would be US$110.
+For example, if historical revenue has gone up 10% every historical year, the assumption can be for this to continue (at 10%) into the forecasting period.
+Therefore, based on assumptions, if year 0 (historical period) revenue was US$100, this year’s forecast revenue would be US$110.

-The four components of the forecasting process stepwise are:
+The four components of the forecasting process are:

-- Inputting publicly available or private historical data
+- Inputting publicly available or private company historical data

-- Constructing ratios and statistics predicated on this historical data
+- Constructing ratios and statistics on this historical data

 - Creating assumptions for future performance based on the historical performance

 - Forecasting financial data based on the assumptions